 Hard to believe?
-According to the Ontario Ministry of Consumer and Business Services, online identity theft-stealing or hijacking someone’s personal information to commit fraud-has become an increasingly popular crime in Canada as a result of the very technology we love: the Internet.
+According to the Ontario Ministry of Consumer and Business Services, online identity theft—stealing or hijacking someone’s personal information to commit fraud—has become an increasingly common crime in Canada as a result of the very technology we love: the internet.

-The Internet makes it easy for us to apply for credit cards, make online purchases, and do research for school projects.
-At the same time, the Internet gives thieves access to our personal information and a cloak of invisibility: they don’t have to be there in person to make a fraudulent purchase or to apply for credit in your name.
-Also, Internet criminals can be far more anonymous because if they use computers at the library or their local airport, they’re virtually untraceable.
+The internet makes it easy for us to apply for credit cards, make online purchases, and do research for school projects.
+At the same time, the internet gives thieves access to our personal information and a cloak of invisibility: they don’t have to be there in person to make a fraudulent purchase, or to apply for credit in your name.
+Also, online criminals can be far more anonymous, because if they use computers at the library or their local airport, they’re virtually untraceable.

 Using the internet not only makes it easier for thieves to steal your ID, it also makes it more difficult for law enforcement agencies to trace them when they do.
 Online identity theft is difficult to track because it can take months for victims to realize that their identity has been stolen.
 By the time victims discover the crime and report it, the thief is long gone.

-As long as your computer is connected to the Internet, it’s not safe unless it has firewall or anti-virus software protection.
+As long as your computer is connected to the Internet, it’s not safe unless it has firewall or anti-virus protection.
 While there’s no single way to prevent this crime from occurring, here are steps you can take to decrease your risk:

 - Install antivirus and personal firewall protection that blocks intruders from unlawfully breaking into your PC or Mac.
-Good protection software typically have a firewall that allows computers to go into stealth mode, so hackers can’t detect you when you’re online.
+Good protection software typically has a firewall that allows computers to go into stealth mode, so hackers can’t detect you when you’re online.